ds4se/admin/reviewTemplate.md

 _(If you have confidential comments about this chapter, please email them to one of the book editors._)

-A. How would you categories the chapter: is it

-+ SE-specific lessons (e.g. some  comments on issues that are specific to data science for software engineering)
-+ Or some general lessons about data analytics
-+ or Other (please specify)
+A. How would you categories the chapter: is it (1) a SE-specific lessons (e.g. some  comments on issues that are specific to data science for software engineering) or (2) some general lessons about data analytics or (3)  Other (please specify)

 _??_